vimanuelt/xconfig_prototype/README.md

 # XConfig (Prototype)

-XConfig is a shell script designed to simplify GPU driver setup and configuration on FreeBSD.
+XConfig is a shell script designed to simplify GPU driver setup and configuration on FreeBSD and GhostBSD.
 It supports automatic detection of installed GPUs and provides a manual setup option for custom configurations.

 ## Features
 - Automatic detection and configuration of GPU drivers.